ogghst/grownode/docs/tutorials/windows10_11_easy.md

 <p align="center"><img alt="Monitor ESP-IDF from Eclipse" src="../img/eclipse_monitor_win.png"></p>

 Great job!
-You are ready to play more with Grownode ;)
+You are ready to play more with GrowNode ;)

-## Appendix: Installing Grownode into a Windows virtual machine using VirtualBox
+## Appendix: Installing GrowNode into a Windows virtual machine using VirtualBox

-If you wish to create a new Windows virtual machine (VM) from scratch using VirtualBox just to have a try of Grownode without affecting your system, you can still install the software environment inside the VM following the instructions of this page.
+If you wish to create a new Windows virtual machine (VM) from scratch using VirtualBox just to have a try of GrowNode without affecting your system, you can still install the software environment inside the VM following the instructions of this page.

 > How to create a Windows VM using VirtualBox is out of scope here.
 You can find many guides about this topic on the web.